miguel-angel-monjas/wmcommons-helpers/README.md

 jupyter notebook
 ```

 8. Once the notebook server opens in your browser, pick up the notebook you want to use.
+Edit it to include the address of the page where the images are and the categories you want to assign and run all the cells.

 #### PAWS installation
 As mentioned above, `pywikibot` is available without any further task to execute and the only additional work you need to carry out is cloning the repo and installing the additional packages (authentication is done through OAuth):